trstringer/ansible-dev-by-example/README.md

 1. Set a breakpoint in the module: `import pdb; pdb.set_trace()`
 1. Run the module on the local machine: `$ python -m pdb ./my_new_test_module.py ./args.json`

+# Unit testing

+Unit tests for modules will be appropriately located in `./test/units/modules`.
+You must first setup your testing environment.
+In my case, I'm using Python 3.5.

+- Install the requirements (outside of your virtual environment): `$ pip3 install -r ./test/runner/requirements/units.txt`
+- To run all tests do the following: `$ ansible-test units --python 3.5` (you must run `. hacking/env-setup` prior to this)

+:bulb: Unit testing in Ansible uses pytest